-This list is referenced in sections 11A, 37A, and 48AA of the Biosecurity (Prohibited and Conditionally Non-prohibited Goods) Determination 2016 (the Determination).
+This list is referenced in sections 13, 42, and 55 of the Biosecurity (Conditionally Non-prohibited Goods) Determination 2021 (Goods Determination).

-Sections 11A, 37A, and 48AA of the Biosecurity (Prohibited and Conditionally Non-prohibited Goods) Determination 2016 (the Determination) specify that goods included in certain classes of goods, and that are the subject of an import declaration, must not be brought or imported into Australian territory unless a relevant Biosecurity Preparedness Plan is listed in the List of Biosecurity Preparedness Plans, and that Plan is ordinarily accessible through the Department of Agriculture’s website.
+Sections 13, 42, and 55 of the Goods Determination specify that goods included in certain classes of goods, and that are the subject of an import declaration, must not be brought or imported into Australian territory unless a relevant Biosecurity Preparedness Plan is listed in the List of Biosecurity Preparedness Plans, and that Plan is ordinarily accessible through the Department of Agriculture’s website.

 A relevant Biosecurity Preparedness Plan is a plan to manage the biosecurity risks associated with bringing or importing a class of goods, or goods including goods of that class, into Australian territory.